vkhazin/elasticsearch-2d-courseware/content/chapter-04/DateHistogramAggregation.md

 # Date Histogram Aggregation #

 * Aggregation that can be applied on date/time field values extracted from the documents
-* Builds fixed size buckets based on the interval dynamically:
+* Builds fixed size buckets based on the interval:
 ```
 curl -XPOST 'localhost:9200/ordering/order/_search?pretty=true' -d '
 {